Wellingtone’s Project Management Day of Service

 On ‘Star Wars’ day we invited fellow project management professionals to Feel the Force doing good and share their expertise.
 And they donated their time without hesitation.

 The day started with an introduction from our Wellingtone MD, Vince Hines covering the basics of project management to bring for all the charities in attendance.
+You can view his presentation HERE.
 Vince was followed by Emily Large, from the Microsoft Charities Team.
 Emily provided an overview of the Microsoft Tech4Change initiative and how charitable organisations can gain access to technology and software.
 You can see Emily’s presentation HERE.

 The day was broken up with two seminars: One from Green Banana Marketing; a specialist marketing company specialising in the charity sector.
 Giles Robertson (Director at Green Banana) acknowledged all the heroes in the room (with thanks to Cadburys Heroes!) and gave an overview of some of the things that charities can do better to gain more traction and engagement through marketing activities.